Please contact us if you would like access to Modern Slavery Act statements from previous years.

 3. Risk Assessment and Due Diligence Processes

-- From fiscal year 2013 Astellas has conducted annual paper surveys at all group companies globally to monitor the awareness of human rights issues in our workplaces.
-In the year ended 31 March 2018 there were no significant human rights issues reported.
+- Astellas has conducted annual surveys on most of the consolidated companies globally1 to monitor awareness of human rights issues in our workplaces from the year ended 31 March 2014.
+In the year ended 31 March 2019 there were no significant human rights issues reported.
+Astellas intends to survey the remaining active consolidated companies globally during the year ended 31 March 2020.

 4. Measuring Effectiveness – Performance Indicators

-In order to monitor the effectiveness of the steps we have taken to seek to prevent slavery and human trafficking taking place in our business and supply chains we will continue to:
+In order to monitor the effectiveness of the steps we have taken to seek to prevent Modern Slavery taking place in our business and supply chains we will continue to:

 - Review the responses to the questionnaires received from suppliers;